San Andreas (film)

-San Andreas is a 2015 American disaster film directed by Brad Peyton and written by Carlton Cuse, with Andre Fabrizio and Jeremy Passmore receiving story credit.
-The film stars Dwayne Johnson, in the lead role, Carla Gugino, Alexandra Daddario, Ioan Gruffudd, Archie Panjabi and Paul Giamatti.
-Its plot centers on a massive earthquake caused by the San Andreas Fault, devastating the West Coast of the United States.
+San Andreas is a 2015 American disaster thriller film directed by Brad Peyton and written by Carlton Cuse, with Andre Fabrizio and Jeremy Passmore receiving story credit.
+The film stars Dwayne Johnson in the lead role, with Carla Gugino, Alexandra Daddario, Ioan Gruffudd, Archie Panjabi and Paul Giamatti.
+Its plot centers on a massive earthquake caused by the San Andreas Fault that devastates the West Coast of the United States.

 Principal photography of the film started on April 22, 2014, in Queensland, Australia, and wrapped up on July 28 in San Francisco.
-The film was released worldwide in 2D and 3D on May 29, 2015 and received mixed reviews from critics, praising the visual effects and Johnson and Gugino's performances, but criticizing the plot and characters.
-It grossed $474 million worldwide.
+The film premiered in Hollywood, Los Angeles, on May 26, 2015, and was released in the United States on May 29.
+It received mixed reviews from critics, who praised the visual effects and Johnson and Gugino's performances but criticized the plot and characters.
+The film grossed $474 million worldwide on a $110 million budget.